8 tried and tested upholstery & fabric cleaning tips and stain removal tricks.

 - Rubbing table salt into the stain is the best option for a quick solution.
 Leave to stand for one hour.
 Later in the evening, put the table-cloth into soak overnight and then launder as usual.

 - On a white table-cloth: Mix one part hand dishwashing detergent with two parts hydrogen peroxide.
 Sponge on; blot off.
 Rinse well. (add hydrogen peroxide on your Pesach shopping list)

 - Soda water.
 Pour the soda over the stain.
 Let the liquid bubble up.
 Continue pouring the soda over the stained area until the color fades away.

-These are other alternatives - not suitable for Seder night though:
+These are other alternatives

 - Milk.
 Pour a generous amount of milk on top of the stain, let it soak into the fabric, blot the stain with a tea towel or paper towel.
 Do not rub, as this will settle the stain.
 The stain should be gone in an hour or less.
 Launder as usual